 Before you throw in the towel and convince your partner to go the traditional route, take a look at these 9 tips the Scenic Vows team has put together to help you with writing your wedding vows.
 One of the perks of eloping is being able to share your vows with just your partner (or the few friends and/or family members you have decided to invite) instead of 200 semi-random people you don’t really know.

-1. Talk About Your Wedding Vows With Your Partner
+1. Talk About Writing Your Wedding Vows With Your Partner

 2. Think About When You First Met